A book should not be judged by its cover, but the same does not hold for your professional event websites.

 Also, sometimes the same organizer will be organizing multiple events at the same time, and promoting them all at once while keeping their track on the main website needs a lot of coding work.

-But there are many online tools that can come to the rescue in such situations.
+But there are many online event management software that can come to the rescue in such situations.

 Certain platforms, like AllEvents, let event organizers create their websites for free once you publish your events.

 Also, every time the organizer publishes a new event on the event listing website, the event also gets added to the line-up on their own event website.
 Therefore, all that the organizers have to do is publish events on the event promotion platform without having to make changes on their own websites by themselves, because the platform automatically adds the newly published events to the organizers’ personal event website.

 Event Websites Examples

 Let us now take a look at some of the best event websites that can serve as great examples when designing your own event website.

 The TED Conference is undoubtedly one of the most important events that happen every year.